sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * For kube managed features
       * Tag the last kube downloaded image as local image.<br/>
-      * Set fallback to local as true<br/>
+      * Enable fallback to local. <br/>
 This helps with starting the last downloaded image upon boot but in local mode.
 Running in local mode, helps with quick startup time and also no dependency on when the node could connect to master.<br/>
-Later when the node connects to master and kube attempts to take over, if it notices that the same version as what it is going to deploy is running currently, it would block its deployment, until a manifest update that would change the image version.
+Later when the node connects to master and kube attempts to take over, if it notices that the same version as what it is going to deploy is running currently, it would back out, until a manifest update that would change the image version.
 In short, local image will continue to run w/o a restart, even upon kube ready to deploy.

 # Multi-ASIC support: